 We put our newborns on a relatively predictable schedule basically from the week we brought them home…

-It worked so well for our family that I wrote a free ebook about it.
+It worked so well for our family that I wrote a short ebook guide about it.
+It’s been downloaded thousands of times & gets great reviews!
+You can check out the guide & the reviews here!

 #6 – Include toddler in caring for the second baby.